sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

 The order specified in the config file will be retained for ranking.
-In this example, ranking will be applied first by the primer mask failure rate value (in ascending order) and then by product size (in descending order), i.e., primers pairs with the same primer mask failure rate value will be ranked according to their product size.
+In this example, ranking will be applied first by the primer mask failure rate value (in ascending order)
+and then by product size (in descending order), i.e., primer pairs with the same primer mask failure rate value will be ranked according to their product size.

 If a name is missing, it will not be used for ranking.
 If no user config file is passed, then the default `config/default_designer.config.json` will be applied.
-If a user config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/default_designer.config.json` will be applied.
-If the user config file contains a `ranking` key and no ranking defined, i.e. `"ranking": {},`, no ranking will be applied.
+If a user config file is passed, but it does not contain a `ranking` key, then the ranking parameters from `config/default_designer.config.json` will be applied.
+If the user config file contains a `ranking` key and no ranking is defined, i.e. `"ranking": {},`, no ranking will be applied.

 ##### 2.2.1.6 Specifying column order through the designer config file